 And sadness is different from grief, which arises when a death occurs, or when you experience an irretrievable loss.
 Grief doesn’t create those deaths or losses — it arises to help you mourn them.

 SITUATIONAL DEPRESSION: Ingenious Stagnation

-ACTION REQUIRED: Situational depression arises when some aspect of your life is already unworkable or dysfunctional; depression stops you for a vital reason.
+WHAT YOUR DEPRESSION DOES: Situational depression arises when some aspect of your life is already unworkable or dysfunctional; depression stops you for a vital reason.

 THE INTERNAL QUESTIONS: Where has my energy gone?
 Why was it sent away?

-Important note: I’m referring specifically to situational depression as a low mood that tracks to something you can affect with changes to your lifestyle or behavior, but there are many other forms of depression – many of which require therapeutic and/or medical intervention.
+Important note: I’m referring to situational depression as a low mood that tracks to something you can affect with changes to your lifestyle or behavior, but there are many other forms of depression – many of which require therapeutic and/or medical intervention.

-It’s not a serious condition, as the more intense forms of depression are, and it’s usually amenable to all kinds of interventions (including placebo) if you catch it early; however, if it’s left untreated, situational depression can lead to more serious depressive conditions.
+It’s not a serious condition, as the more intense forms of depression are, and it usually responds to all kinds of interventions (including placebo) if you catch it early; however, if it’s left untreated, situational depression can lead to more serious depressive conditions.

 Depression seems to be continually in the news, but what I don’t see in this media flurry is people asking questions about why so many of us are depressed.